Report an accessibility problem

 Career opportunities

-The animation minor enables graduates to develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.
-When combining this minor with their major program of study, graduates can find employment in:
+This minor enables graduates to develop additional competencies that complement the marketable knowledge and skills they acquire in their majors.
+When combining the animation minor with their major program of study, graduates can find employment in:

 • animation